ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 First, the Group Manager deletes the OSCORE group, deallocates both the group-configuration resource as well as the group-membership resource associated with that group, and accordingly updates the group-collection resource.

 The operation of deleting the group-configuration resource and the corresponding group-membership resource, as well as of accordingly updating the group-collection resource MUST be atomic.
-That is, until the request processing fails or the group-configuration resource is deleted, the following applies.
+That is, until the request processing fails or the group-configuration resource is deleted, the following applies:

 * The group-configuration resource MUST NOT be accessible through other operations.